 Training, qualifications & experience

 *Post Graduate Diploma in Therapeutic Counselling.
-University of Wales Newport
+University of South Wales

 Experience Until June 2012 I was employed as a counsellor and child therapist with a leading agency specialising in counselling survivors of sexual abuse and rape.
 I now work as an independent counsellor in private practice.
 Prior to that I worked for 35 years as a teacher in grammar, independent and comprehensive schools.
 I also volunteered with Samaritans for a number of years.